 L9.
 Training of I-ACQUIRE Therapists.
 Cross-site training of therapists will occur in Roanoke, Virginia June 18-21st, 2019.
 The VT Treatment Implementation Center will be responsible for all training activities which will cover all I-ACQUIRE processes.
 Training activities will be video recorded for future use.
-The VT Treatment Implementation Center will also be responsible for conducting future trainings and or any corrective action training throughout the course of the study.
+The VT Treatment Implementation Center will also be responsible for conducting future training and or any corrective action training throughout the course of the study.

 Training outside these dates for future therapists will be determined as needed, but therapists will be evaluated routinely for Treatment Fidelity and ongoing training will take place via interaction with the VT Treatment Implementation Center distally and in-person as deemed necessary.
+Therapists are required to pass a study certification process after training, and will be recertified annually during the months of July and August.
+Annual certifications for study therapists will expire August 30th each year.

 L10.
 Fidelity of I-ACQUIRE Treatment.
 We will monitor Fidelity of Treatment by reviewing and scoring weekly videotapes of treatment sessions with a standardized, reliable tool.
-Senior I-ACQUIRE therapists at the VT Treatment Implementation Center (trained to high kappa inter-rater reliability of 0.86 across items) will score four 15-minute segments/session and review the week's daily therapy logs.
+Senior I-ACQUIRE therapists at the VT Treatment Implementation Center (trained to high kappa interrater reliability of 0.86 across items) will score four 15-minute segments/session and review the week's daily therapy logs.
 Feedback to local therapists will include summary of fidelity scores along with specific corrective actions for any item scored as 1 (inadequate) or 2 (partially adequate) (3=all criteria met; 4=exemplary).
 We have used this tool to measure treatment fidelity in other multi-site trials.
 Corrective actions involve discussion followed by coding new therapy videos the therapist submits to show correction.
 If needed, we will conduct corrective site visits and work in the field with the therapist.
+A review and score of treatment fidelity documentation is maintained via a PDF format at VT each week and entered into WebDCU.
+The maintained PDF's serve as the CRF for treatment fidelity.